 What will I make?

-You’ll make several pieces on the wheel taster class, but you’ll pick your favourite creation to keep to beautifully glaze and keep as a memento.
+You’ll make several pieces on the wheel taster class, but you’ll pick your favourite creation to keep as a memento.

 Usually, this is a small bowl, a cup, trinket dish, small bud vase or pencil pot.